ora0600/confluent-new-cdc-connector/README.md

 A04_DBOracleAccess = "sqlplus sys/confluent123@orcl as sysdba or sqlplus sys/confluent123@ORCLPDB1 as sysdba or sqlplus ordermgmt/kafka@ORCLPDB1 sqlplus c##ggadmin/confluent123@ORCLPDB1 Port:1521  HOST:X.X.X.X"
 ```

-First we need to add some setups for new CDC Connector to database.
-The main privileges are already set. :
+First we need to add some configds for new CDC Connector in the  database.
+The main privileges are already set:

 ```bash
 # ssh into Oracle19c compute instances, it takes a while till Oracle DB is up and running